Last Updated on June 12, 2023 by Caroline Morganelli

 3. The Views

-Words cannot describe how beautiful Interlaken’s landscape is.
+Words cannot describe how beautiful Interlaken’s landscape is in winter.
 Everywhere you go, it feels surreal.
 I had to constantly remind myself that, yes, those snow frosted mountains are real.
 From the the small Swiss homes to the mountainous views to the clear turquoise water, every view looks like it’s straight out of a fairytale.

 4. The Swiss Alps